Masters Degree Apprenticeships - A Guide

 All apprenticeships work the same, regardless of level.
 80% of your time will be spent working with your employer, and the other 20% you'll be studying and developing your knowledge at a university.

-In terms of assessment, you'll complete an EPA to conclude your apprenticeship.
-It will test both parts of your leanring - the pratical side and the academic.
-There could also be assignments you'll have to complete during your apprenticeship, but this depends on your area of study.
+In terms of assessment, you'll complete an End-Point Assessment (EPA) to conclude your apprenticeship.
+It will test both parts of your learning - the pratical side and the academic.
+An EPA usually includes:

 How do I fund a degree apprenticeship?

-Employers who don’t pay the apprenticeship levy only pay 10% of the fees for their degree apprentices.
+Employers who don’t pay the apprenticeship levy also only pay 10% of the fees for their degree apprentices.
 These fees are paid directly to the university.
 The Government then pays the remaining 90% of the cost.

 There are plenty of reasons you should consider doing a Masters degree apprenticeship.